-“In the past year, the typical enterprise has been turned inside out,” says Peter Firstbrook, VP Analyst, Gartner.
-“As the new normal takes shape, all organizations will need an always-connected defensive posture, and clarity on what business risks remote users elevate to remain secure.”
+“Over the past two years, the typical enterprise has been turned inside out,” says Peter Firstbrook, VP Analyst at Gartner.
+“As the new normal of hybrid work takes shape, all organizations will need an always-connected defensive posture and clarity on what business risks remote users elevate to remain secure.”

-This year’s security and risk trends highlight ongoing strategic shifts in the security ecosystem that aren’t yet widely recognized, but are expected to have broad industry impact and significant potential for disruption.
+This year’s security and risk trends highlight ongoing but not yet widely recognized strategic shifts in the security ecosystem.
+Each is expected to have broad industry impact and significant potential for disruption.

 The cybersecurity mesh is a modern conceptual approach to security architecture that enables the distributed enterprise to deploy and extend security where it’s most needed.

-With an increase in very public security breaches and increasingly complex security setups, boards are paying more attention to cybersecurity.
-They recognize it as a huge risk to the enterprise, and are forming dedicated committees that focus on discussing cybersecurity matters, often led by a board member with security experience (such as a former CISO) or a third-party consultant.
+With an increase in very public security breaches and increasingly common business disruptions due to ransomware, boards are paying more attention to cybersecurity.
+They recognize it as a huge risk to enterprises and are forming dedicated committees that focus on cybersecurity matters, often led by a board member with security experience (such as a former chief information security officer [CISO]) or a third-party consultant.

-This means that the organization’s CISO can expect increased scrutiny and expectations, alongside an increase in support and resources.
-CISOs will need to improve their communication and should expect tougher questions from the board as a result.
+This means that CISOs can expect increased scrutiny and expectations, alongside an increase in support and resources.
+Be prepared to improve communication and expect tougher questions from your board as a result.

-The reality of security today is that security leaders have too many tools.
-Gartner found, in the 2020 CISO Effectiveness Survey, that 78% of CISOs have 16 or more tools in their cybersecurity vendor portfolio; 12% have 46 or more.
-Too many security vendors results in complex security operations and increased security headcount.
+The reality for security today is that security leaders have too many tools.
+Gartner found in the 2020 CISO Effectiveness Survey that 78% of CISOs have 16 or more tools in their cybersecurity vendor portfolio; 12% have 46 or more.
+Having too many security vendors results in complex security operations and increased security headcount.

-Most organizations recognize vendor consolidation as an avenue for reduced costs and better security, with 80% of organizations interested in vendor consolidation strategy.
-Large security vendors are responding with better integrated products.
+Most organizations recognize vendor consolidation as an avenue for more efficient security, with 80% executing or interested in a strategy for this.
+Large security vendors are responding with better-integrated products.
 However, consolidation is challenging and often takes years to roll out.
-Although lower cost is often a driver of this trend, more streamlined operations and reduced risk are often more achievable.
+Although lower costs are often a perceived driver of this trend, more streamlined operations and reduced risk are often more achievable.

 A new market is emerging to help organizations validate their security posture.
-Breach and attack simulation (BAS) offers continuous testing and validation of security controls and tests the organization's posture against external threats, as well as offering specialized assessments and highlighting the risks to high-value assets like confidential data.
-Plus, BAS includes training to enable security organizations to mature.
+Breach and attack simulation (BAS) offers continuous testing and validation of security controls, and it tests the organization’s posture against external threats.
+It also offers specialized assessments and highlights the risks to high-value assets like confidential data.
+BAS provides training to enable security organizations to mature.

-Privacy-enhancing computation (PEC) techniques are emerging that protect data while it’s being used — as opposed to while it’s at rest or in motion — to enable secure data processing, sharing, cross-border transfers and analytics, even in untrusted environments.
+Privacy-enhancing computation techniques that protect data while it’s being used — as opposed to while it’s at rest or in motion — enable secure data processing, sharing, cross-border transfers and analytics, even in untrusted environments.

 This technology is rapidly transforming from academic research to real projects delivering real value, enabling new forms of computing and sharing with reduced risk of data breaches.